dr-cs/databases/slides/relational-design.md

 | Smith   | Database          | Ammar      |
 | Smith   | Database          | Navathe    |

 ...
-13 more tuples, which is way more tuples than the original relation due to spurious tuples.
+13 more tuples, which is way more tuples than the original relation due to spurious tuples, so the join is not non-additive.

+The information that has been lost is the association between Instructor and Course.
+For example, note from the original table that Mark does not teach Operating Systems.

 # Test of Decomposition # 2